Top Vegetarian Protein Sources

 These vegetarian protein sources make it easy to get your protein fill if you're eating a vegetarian or vegan diet or just trying to eat less meat and more plants.
 Protein is a key nutrient for growing and maintaining muscles and keeping your skin and hair strong and healthy.
 It also helps keep you full.

 Even though people wonder where vegetarians get their protein, it isn't hard to meet the required amount on a vegetarian diet.
-According to the Dietary Guidelines, women need 46 grams of protein and men need 56 grams of protein (but this does vary depending on your activity level, age and more).
+According to the Dietary Guidelines, women need 46 grams of protein and men need 56 g of protein (but this does vary depending on your activity level, age and more).
 Learn exactly how much protein you need to eat every day.

 Related: High-Protein Vegetarian Recipes

-Greek yogurt, 23 grams of protein per cup.
+Greek yogurt, 23 g of protein per cup

 Recipe to Try: Homemade Plain Greek Yogurt